Whether you’re a first-time homebuyer or a seasoned homeowner, there’s no denying that purchasing a home is a huge financial decision.

 Multiple Credit Inquiries for the Same Type of Loan

 Another way to protect your credit scores from too many inquiries is to limit your loan search to two weeks.
-When evaluating your credit history, lenders realize that consumers want to shop around for different rates to get the best loan.
+When evaluating your credit history, credit reporting agencies realize that consumers want to shop around for different rates to get the best loan.
 So, if you have several of the same types of inquiries listed in a two-week span, they’ll only be counted as a single inquiry.

 Mark your calendar with the first date of your loan application so you can track how long your search has lasted.
 This will help you keep your credit scores intact.
 Plus, you’ll also keep yourself on schedule for getting your mortgage in order.

-Your credit score could also take a hit because of the amount of debt associated with a mortgage, particularly if this is your very first time owning a home.
+Your credit score could also take a hit because of the amount of mortgage debt you have, especially if this is your first time owning a home.
 Luckily, there is a good side and a bad side to this.

 Let’s start with the negative.
 Since a home costs so much, your level of debt is going to skyrocket.
 This is true, especially if you’re a first-time homebuyer or someone who just upgraded to a more expensive home.